 - ½ cup white whole wheat flour

 - 1¼ cup quick cooking oats

 - 1½ cups fresh blueberries

 - Preheat oven to 375º F. Spray an 8x8" dish with cooking spray.

-- Press the remaining in the bottom of prepared dish.
+- Press the remaining part of oat mixture into the bottom of prepared dish.
 (I used the back of a measuring cup to press it down evenly)

-- In a medium sized bowl, combine the Truvia, flour, salt, blueberries and lemon juice.
+- In a medium sized bowl, combine the 1 Tbsp.
+Truvia, 1 Tbsp. flour, pinch of salt, 1½ cups blueberries and 1 Tbsp. lemon juice.
+Toss together.
 Pour blueberries over crust.